 The Total Population Register makes up the frame, and the target population is drawn from it.
-In 2020, the target population comprises approximately 7,500,000 individuals.
+In 2021, the target population comprises approximately 8,500,000 individuals.
 The Total Population Register is updated daily through notifications from the Swedish Tax Agency about births, deaths, relocation within the country, immigration and emigration.
-The Total Population Register includes demographic variables (such as sex, age, place of residence according to the population register) that affect drawing the sample and are used as starting values for the background variables (see section 1.2.2 Variables).
+The Total Population Register includes demographic variables (such as sex, age, place of residence according to the population register) that are used when drawing the sample and as starting values for the background variables (see section 1.2.2 Variables).